Notes on extremal and tame valued fields: Proof of Theorems , and , and Proposition

-Now we take $(L,v)$ to be a maximal immediate algebraic extension of $(L_1,v)$ and $(L',v')$ to be a maximal immediate algebraic extension of $(L'_1,v')$.
-Then by \cite[Theorem 3.2]{[K4]}, $(L,v)$ and $(L',v')$ are tame fields.
-Their value groups and residue fields are as in the assertion of Theorem~\ref{tmcne}.
+Now we take $(L_1,v)$ (resp., $(F_1,v)$) to be a maximal immediate algebraic extension of $(L'_1,v)$ (resp., $(F'_1,v)$).
+Then by \cite[Theorem 3.2]{[K4]}, $(L_1,v)$ and $(F_1,v)$ are tame fields.
+Their value groups and residue fields are as in the assertion of part b) of Theorem~\ref{tmcne}.

-\pars It remains to show that $(L,v)$ and $(L',v')$ are not elementarily equivalent.
-Assume they were; then the two sentences